NOAA-EPIC/ufs-dev_logs/README.md

 __Future Capabilities:__

 Could be integrated with another script, which will provide a user-friendly dashboard.
-Currently, the demo prevents a preview of a prototype of a dashboard that features the log metrics.
+Currently, the demo provides a prototype of a dashboard that features the log metrics.
 Further development on the dashboard is TBD.

 # Table of Contents
 * [Prerequisites](#Prerequisites)